Billing & Insurance Questions: Toll-free: 855-855-0863 or 734-615-0863

 In addition, you can also contact the Practical Assistance Center for help with expenses, transportation and other concerns that interfere with your treatment.

-University of Michigan Health System accepts most insurance plans including various managed care plans.
-We recommend that you check with your health plan to determine health care coverage at the University of Michigan before scheduling your hospital or clinic visit.
+University of Michigan accepts most insurance plans including various managed care plans.
+We recommend that you check with your health plan to determine health care coverage at Michigan Medicine before scheduling your hospital or clinic visit.
 Insurance contracts change periodically, and you need to make sure that the services you will need are included in your plan and that the UM Comprehensive Cancer Center is included in your network of covered providers.

-If your insurance is not one of the Participating Insurance Plans listed below [do we want to list these or just link?] we will send your insurance plan a bill as a courtesy, but any amounts your insurance company does not pay will be your responsibility.
+If your insurance is not one of the Participating Insurance Plans, we will send your insurance plan a bill as a courtesy, but any amounts your insurance company does not pay will be your responsibility.

 Authorizations are often required for procedures such as surgery or an MRI.
 If an authorization is required, Cancer Center clinic staff will obtain the authorization from your health plan prior to the service.
 If you have any questions about whether a service will be authorized, please call your health plan.